manymoments/manymoments.github.io/_posts/2023-07-09-CAP-two-servers-in-psynch.md

 The proof captures the essence of the inability to tell the difference between a crash and a delay in partial synchrony.

-Perhaps the slight difference between this version and previous formulations is the explicit separation to servers and client.
+Perhaps the slight difference between this version and previous formulations is the explicit separation to servers and clients.

 Its a good exercise to extend this proof to any $f \geq n/2$.